nate-marshall/nerds-at-home/README.md

 # Nerds at Home

 Welcome to **Nerds at Home**!
 This project is a web application built using React, TypeScript, and Node.js, inspired by the [Titan](https://themewagon.github.io/titan/index_landing.html) template.
-It serves as a landing page showcasing various features, testimonials, and contact information.
+It serves as a landing page designed to support my YouTube channel, TechN8, where I help beginners get started with home labs, home automation, platform, DevOps, and more.
+This project serves as a playground to experiment with various tech concepts while providing a modern, tech-themed interface.

 ## Table of Contents